hwsc-org/hwsc-dev-ops/README.md

 1. TODO

 ### Unit/Integration Test Database Migration
-1. Test your migration using the CLI with Docker containers and migration directory `db-migrations/{service name}\test`
+1. Test your migration using the CLI with Docker containers and migration directory `db-migrations/{service name}/test`
 2. Build Docker containers if you need to set DB configurations that are not covered by the migration e.g. making a new database in MongoDB or setting up initial admin account.
 3. Migrations do not persist in Docker containers, therefore restarting the container does not reflect migration changes.